zzzprojects/EntityFramework-Extensions/docs/pages/articles/concurrency.md

                 // ... merge all columns...

                 // Update the original values with the database values and
-                // the current values with whatever the user choose. entry.OriginalValues.SetValues(databaseValues);
+                // the current values with whatever the user chooses. entry.OriginalValues.SetValues(databaseValues);
                 entry.CurrentValues.SetValues(resolvedEntity);
             }